sentclose/sentc-docs/docs/guide/advanced/end-to-end-encrypted-database.md

     hash = ?
 ```

 The result would be all three users because everyone begins with `jo`.
-The is equal to sql LIKE queries.
+It is the equivalent to SQL LIKE queries.

-To get exact values just check if it is the last hash (of the full word).
+To get exact values, check if it is the last hash (of the full word).

 ```sql
 SELECT id, first_name, last_name, age